jonorichards/jonorichards.github.io/_posts/2025-04-21-field-recording.md

 //![](/images/jono/monksdale2.JPG)

 Growing up in North Yorkshire and now residing in Sheffield, I've always been lucky to have access to the outdoors.
-The nearby Peak District is a brilliant place to record the sounds of nature, as long as you're willing to time your visits to minimise extranious noise from people, cars and planes.
+The nearby [Peak District](https://en.wikipedia.org/wiki/Peak_District) National Park is a brilliant place to record the sounds of nature, as long as you're willing to time your visits to minimise extranious noise from people, cars and planes.

 <div class="gallery" data-columns="2">
     <img src="/images/jono/fieldrec1.jpg">